moderndatacompany/dataos.info/docs/quick_guides/exploring_lens_on_metis/index.md

     🗣 Apply filters to easily search and locate the specific Lens you need.
 You can filter by Lens name, type, or other attributes to streamline your search.
     </aside>

-2. Once you locate the example retail data Lens, click on its name to access more detailed information.
-You can click on various tabs to get a snapshot of what the Lens is designed to analyze, helping you quickly understand its relevance to your business needs.
+2. Once you locate the example retail data Lens, click on its name.
+This action will take you to a detailed view which includes essential information such as the Lens's name, owner, version, and its current state.
+You can explore various tabs.
+Each tab provides insights into Lens model, permissions, activity logs, and lifecycle events, including creation and deletion timestamps.

     ![lens_details_on_metis.png](/quick_guides/exploring_lens_on_metis/lens_details_on_metis.png)

 ## Step 2: Exploring the Lens Model

-The Lens model defines how data is structured and connected across various tables and fields.
-In this view, you’ll find logical tables and business views.
-You can observe the relationships among these tables and understand how business views are derived to monitor key metrics effectively.
+Check out the Lens model to see the structure and connections within your data.
+This view highlights the logical tables and business views, helping you visualize how data relationships are formed and how they drive the tracking of important metrics.

 - **Understand Relationships:** View how different tables/views are connected.
 - **Navigate Through Tables:** Click on different logical tables to explore their content and how they relate to one another.